Patrick Boen

-Patrick John Boen (born March, 1967) is a baseball coach and former shortstop, who is the current head baseball coach of the Stonehill Skyhawks.
+Patrick John Boen (born March, 1967) is a baseball coach and former shortstop, who was the head baseball coach of the Stonehill Skyhawks.
 He played college baseball at Stonehill from 1986 to 1989.
 He also was a point guard on the Stonehill men's basketball team.

 Playing career

 Boen grew up in Brockton, Massachusetts, where he attended Brockton High School, where he was a letterwinner for the Boxers in baseball.
 He also participated in basketball, where he help lead the Boxers to a state championship as a senior in 1985.
 Boen would go on to attend Stonehill College, where he would play both basketball and baseball.

 Coaching career

-Boen registered his 600th career victory on March 8, 2022 with a 17–6 win over Bloomfield.
+Boen registered his 600th career victory on March 8, 2022, with a 17–6 win over Bloomfield.
 In 2022, Stonehill announced it would be moving to Division I for athletics, Boen will lead the Skyhawks into the Northeast Conference in 2023.